 Just before you get to the MDC boat ramp access (north side of the lake), the lake gets deeper and narrower, hugging the north bank.
 Some of the bottom is gravel as well as clay with a big gravel bar on the south side.

-At the bottom of this stretch, the lake again changes sides creating a long chute with gravel bottom.
+At the bottom of this stretch, the lake again changes sides creating a long chute with a gravel bottom.
 This chute is much longer and wider than Rebar, emptying into a stretch called Trophy Run.

-At Lookout, and lake becomes shallow again but wide.
+At Lookout, and lake becomes very shallow again but wide.
 There’s some current here but I wouldn’t call it a chute at all.
 At the island, the water starts to deepen, dumping into Lookout Hole.
 The bottom is all gravel through the shallow areas but turns into bed rock below the island.

 Cracklebacks are tied with furnace hackle with various colors bodies.
 Peacock herl is the preferred material in natural green, yellow, orange and red.
 Size is usually a #14.

 RS2, Parachute Midge & WD40 – olive, cream and natural brown.
 Size #18 - #22.